dany5639/ImOrg/README.md

 - Allow user to resize the left and bottom panels.

 To Fix ASAP:
-- Fast forwarding in a video will cause the window to not be focused anymore.
+- Very strange bug: using fast forward on a video while NOT using Visual Studio debugging will cause the main window to not get focused.
+Affects both debug and release builds.
+Double checked and it was the same build for all 3.
 Current behavior: press arrow, video fast forwards, click on window to focus again, type new name.
 Expected behavior: press arrow, video fast forwards, type new name.